msmith01/msmith01.github.com/_posts/2019-09-19-Amazon-AWS-RStudio-Server.md

 I will briefly document how I setup RStudio server on an Amazon AWS cloud instance.
 Once you have an AWS account you should be able to follow these instructions to set everything up.
 I suggest you follow some tutorial such as [here](https://www.guru99.com/creating-amazon-ec2-instance.html) in order to setup the Amazon ec2 instance, it's not difficult but it is a separate topic.
 I am using the "Ubuntu Server 18.04 LTS (HVM), SSD Volume Type" on a "free eligible tier t2.micro" - The free version has 1GB of memory which is fine for getting to know the environment/Amazon AWS but I strongly recomend investing in a paid instance once your are familiar.

-Once the instance is setup,
+Once the instance is setup, you might want to

 ![yunohurry](https://raw.githubusercontent.com/msmith01/msmith01.github.io/master/_posts/posts_img/y_u_no_hurry_up.jpg?style=centerme)